ArthurEOrtiz/train-tracker/Documentation/project-log.md

       - I have found a data a set that already comes in JSON, is reposneive to changes and does not require a modification to my CORS policy.
       - Looking to trim the data down to something useful to me.
 I think that maybe using several function.
 Although Im not sure I should put this into some class style component or something.

+    - 1900
+      - Trying to edit down the data.
+The problem is that if there is a station with multiple lines then things get a little blurry
+        - using Clark and Lake as an example ( "station_name": "Clark/Lake").
+I know that it services the Blue, Pink, Green, Brown, Orange, and Purple Lines.
+Not the Red or Yellow Lines.
+        - If I query its map_id 40380, the api returns 4 results.
+            - Blue to Forest Park
+            - Blue to O'Hare
+            - Green, Brown ( Outer Loop )
+            - Green, Purple Express, Pink, Orange ( Inner Loop )